Why Do Crowds Feel So Good?

 At its best, the whole crowd experience is transcendent, connecting us with something larger and greater than ourselves.
 We will never sit in the same room with the millions of people who live in our country, but we get a feel for what that would be like when we go to a game together with 30-50,000 of them and experience what sociologist Emile Durkheim long ago called "collective effervescence," the bubbly, giddy feeling of group belonging.

 This effervescent feeling is similar to looking at huge mountains, the ocean, or stars in the night sky.
 It's a kind of awe, a marveling at forces greater than the individual self.
 It lifts us up and makes our individual worries fade away for the moment.
-But instead of awe at a vast landscape or sky, the sports stadium induces awe at human actions and feelings: the sense that thousands of strangers are somehow connected by the athletic feats on display.
-It's like awe at a rock concert and the "mini-awe" feeling of human connection that we get when we throw coins in water fountains (as I argue here).
+It's like awe at a rock concert or even the "mini-awe" we get when we throw coins in water fountains (as I argue here).
 These are all rituals that connect us to something larger than the individual self.

 Wrigley Field, Credit: Ttarasiuk, Flckr.

-Obviously things sometimes get out of hand, but most sports crowds are remarkably well-behaved.
+Obviously crowds can also be scary and dangerous, as in well-known cases of violent political rallies.
+However, by and large most sports crowds are remarkably well-behaved.
 Somehow 30-50,000 strangers routinely manage to enter the same space, sit inches from each other, eat and drink and shout, and then exit peacefully without so much as a broken fingernail.
-Critics who disdain sports crowds miss all this.
-Worse, they reject collective joy.

 Crowds, in short, put us in touch with humanity.
-And that feels good.
+And that usually feels good.

 Doing the original wave.
 Credit: Flickr, Roberta WB.